-- The feature should include the title and author names. - The feature should be limited to a maximum of 290mm in height, and have a maximum width of 140mm. - The size of the text should be no smaller than 10 pts. - We would prefer to receive the graphical abstract as a PDF.
+The feature should include the title and author names.

+- The feature should be limited to a maximum of 290mm in height and have a maximum width of 140mm. - The size of the text should be no smaller than 10 pts (including text within graphs/images). - We would prefer to receive the graphical abstract as a PDF.